 More than €1,500 billion is spent in the European Union (including the UK) on healthcare.

 Note that the United States spending per capita is twice as much as Germany or France.
-The situation is unchanged in 2019.
+The situation was unchanged in 2019.

-Let's see how the three major challenges when considering healthcare system management.
+Let's see the three major challenges when considering healthcare system management.